MMA Bold Predictions for 2018: What's Next for Conor, Ronda, Brock & UFC on TV?

 We’re doing the dance again.

-Here’s Dana White, telling the media that McGregor may have enough money and may never want to fight again.
-Here’s the part where a story leaks about McGregor being in negotiations with Manny Pacquiao, which is of course news to White.
-And here’s where McGregor tells TMZ he wants a “true fight” in MMA next, without actually mentioning the UFC one time.
+Here's UFC President Dana White, telling the media McGregor may have enough money and may never want to fight again.
+Here's the part where a story leaks about the Irishman being in negotiations with Manny Pacquiao, which is, of course, news to White.
+And here's where Notorious tells TMZ he wants a "true fight" in MMA next, without mentioning the UFC once.

 Or any sort of cage, for that matter.
-It’ll be in a boxing ring.
+It will be in a boxing ring.

 Prediction: UFC Introduces New President as Dana White Pursues Boxing Full-Time

-While the Conor McGregor-Floyd Mayweather circus heated up the MMA world took notice of Dana White’s increasing interest in promoting boxing.
-He even wore a t-shirt sporting “Zuffa Boxing.”
-In November, White ramped up those talks by saying he was “going to start goofing around over there a little bit,” at a media luncheon (h/t MMAJunkie.com’s Steven Marrocco & John Morgan).
+In November, White ramped up those talks by saying he was "going to start goofing around over there a little bit," at a media luncheon (h/t MMAJunkie.com's Steven Marrocco and John Morgan).

 The "goofing around" will soon turn into a full-time gig.
 White's true passion has always been boxing.
 Now he's getting an opportunity to delve into the promoting world of the sport as Endeavor continues to operate the UFC operation.

-It’ll start slow enough, but eventually, he’ll step aside in mid-to-late 2018 as UFC President.
+It will start slow enough, but eventually, he will step aside in mid-to-late 2018 as UFC president.

 Endeavor will seek a new figurehead for the promotion as White moves to his new post full-time.
 We are already living in the post-Zuffa era, be ready to live in the post-Dana White era now.